-These muffins are made with budget-friendly pantry staples, plus real apples and apple cider!
+These doughnuts are made with budget-friendly pantry staples, plus real apples and apple cider!

 - Flour: All purpose flour provides the foundation for these donuts.
 You can substitute gluten-free flour blend if needed.
 Look for brands that can be substituted in a 1:1 ratio for regular flour.

 - Baking Powder: This chemical leavener helps the donuts lift and rise.

 - Cinnamon: Ground cinnamon adds a touch of warm flavor.

 - Salt: A touch of coarse kosher salt is needed to enhance all the flavors!